dannycahyo/memo-callback-mastery/slides/material.md

 🎤 Performance optimizations are not free.
 It's ALWAYS come with a cost but do NOT always come with a benefit to offset that cost.
 "Therefore, optimize responsibly."!

-🎥 **Show an image of the city basking in the glow of optimization, with the sun setting over the horizon.**

 ---